vidulum/documentation/docs/wallets/ledger.md

 ### Technical support and enquiries
-In case you have any enquiry about using Ledger device with desktop wallet, kindly send a message to the Crypto.org Chain [Discord](https://discord.gg/pahqHz26q4) #technical-questions channel for assistance.
+In case you have any enquiry about using Ledger device with desktop wallet, kindly send a message to the Vidulum Chain [Discord](https://discord.gg/pahqHz26q4) #technical-questions channel for assistance.

-## Install the Crypto.org Chain app on your Ledger device
+## Install the Vidulum Chain app on your Ledger device
 We will use Ledger Nano S for this illustration:

-First of all, you will need to install the Crypto.org Chain app on your Ledger device.
+First of all, you will need to install the Vidulum Chain app on your Ledger device.
 Kindly make sure your Ledger Live is updated to the latest version.

 - **Step 1** - Connect and unlock your Ledger device

 - **Step 2** - On your Ledger device, go to "*Install app*", It should show "*Open Ledger live to install apps*"

-- **Step 3** - On the Ledger Live, find and install Crypto.org Chain in the app catalog under "*Manager*" as below:
+- **Step 3** - On the Ledger Live, find and install Vidulum Chain in the app catalog under "*Manager*" as below:
         <img src="./assets/ledger_desktop_wallet/s1-4-1.png" />

 - **Step 4** - Your Ledger device will display "*Processing…*".
 Once the installation is completed, you should see "*Installed*" on your Ledger Live as below:
         <img src="./assets/ledger_desktop_wallet/s1-5-1.png" />

-    You can confirm the installation by checking if the Crypto.org App shows up in the main menu of your Ledger device:
+    You can confirm the installation by checking if the Vidulum App shows up in the main menu of your Ledger device:
             <img src="./assets/ledger_desktop_wallet/s1-5-3.jpeg" />

-**Remark**: Once the Crypto.org App is successfully installed, please close the Ledger Live app before proceeding to the next step .
+**Remark**: Once the Vidulum App is successfully installed, please close the Ledger Live app before proceeding to the next step .

 ## Generate Address with Ledger device

 1. Connect and unlock your Ledger device
-1. Open "Crypto.org Chain" app on the device
+1. Open "Vidulum Chain" app on the device
 1. Run in your terminal
     ```bash
     $ ./chain-maind keys add [name] --ledger --keyring-backend=test